WilliamsPanLab/ENGAGE-CognitiveControl/README.md

 #### Testing generalizability of two-month neuroimaging predictors using 5-fold cross validation

 [ENGAGE_cross_validation_SCL20.Rmd](https://github.com/WilliamsPanLab/ENGAGE-CognitiveControl/blob/1b19afde1c0c010ca0b44e19d64cd492a13905d9/r_script/Rmd/ENGAGE_cross_validation_SCL20.Rmd)
-- The script ran cross-validation for the continuous and binary prediction of 6,12, and 24 months SCL-20 using 2 months cognitive control circuit activation and reported its performance against control model using only baseline characteristics.
+- The R script ran cross-validation for the continuous and binary prediction of 6,12, and 24 months SCL-20 using 2 months cognitive control circuit activation and reported its performance against control model using only baseline characteristics in Fig. 5, Table 3, and Table S3.